mxmstr/splitscreenme-nucleus/README.md

 View the full list of features/changes and changelog in Mod-Readme.txt in releases.

 # Disclaimer
-I am NOT associated with the original project or its authors.
 Nucleus Co-Op was originally created by Lucas Assis.
+This Official Nucleus Co-op Mod is endorsed by Lucas.

 Github link to the original project: https://github.com/lucasassislar/nucleuscoop